a2stuff/a2d/docs/HIG.md

   * 2x4 pixels thick.
   * Offset 2x4 pixels from the window frame.
   * Drawn with solid black pen (not XOR).
+* Minimum margin of 10x5 between inner border and controls.

 ## Buttons